AJM Logo

 trombones

-- Play the head once and improvise for one or two choruses.
+- Prepared Pieces: Doxy by Sonny Rollins and Blue Bossa by Kenny Dorham.
+Play the head once and improvise for one or two choruses.
 The backing track is provided.

 - Chromatic Scale: Play at least one octave and, if possible, the full range of your instrument.